mikesamuel/attack-review-testbed/README.md

 on a machine you control.
-The [`npm install` invocation](#npminstalling) under **Setup** below builds a patched `node` runtime from source, which takes over 11 minutes on an underpowered Mac laptop, so it may be worth starting that running while you read the rest of this document.
+The [`npm install` invocation](#npminstalling) under **Setup** below builds a patched `node` runtime from source, which takes over 11 minutes on an under-powered Mac laptop, so it may be worth starting that running while you read the rest of this document.

 The target is a simple social-networking web application that lets